Challenges of Invisible Caregivers

 Tracie calls these repetitive questions and behaviors from her daughter “Taylorisms.”
 Her family has come to understand and to embrace the sometimes challenging, sometimes amusing, and sometimes totally honest expressions and behaviors of her daughter which others may not understand or appreciate.

 - EMBRACE the caregiving journey and learn to advocate.
-The role of caregiver is not easy.
-Tracie’s advice, “you may lose some friends along the way but these may be few compared to the many friends, neighbors, family members, teachers, therapists, doctors, and strangers who are there to help.”
+The role of a caregiver is not easy.
+Tracie’s advice is, “you may lose some friends along the way but these may be few compared to the many friends, neighbors, family members, teachers, therapists, doctors, and strangers who are there to help.”

 Gain the knowledge to be an advocate or hire the services of an advocate.
 Advocacy is a learned skill.
 Advocacy takes courage.
 Do bother to become more knowledgeable, more honest, more accepting of help, and find joy in the humorous situations that one might find frustrating at times.
 Caregiving is not for the timid—be visible and share what you have learned with others.